 - Monitor adverse events and side effects

 - Describe the benefit/risk ratio across different types of patients

 Phase III trials show efficacy by comparing the new therapy to a control, which can be standard therapy, no therapy, or a placebo.
 The most frequently used trial design is the superiority trial, which aims to show that the new therapy is better than the comparator.
 When effective treatments for a condition are already available, however, showing superiority against these treatments can be much more difficult than showing it against a placebo.
 In some cases, such large numbers of patients would be needed to declare superiority that performing such a trial becomes prohibitive.
 It may be more reasonable to show that the new therapy is equivalent or noninferior to existing standard therapy with regard to efficacy and safety while also showing other characteristics that make it desirable, for example, fewer side effects, shorter half-life, easier to give, or less expensive.
 The goal of an equivalence trial is to show that the effects of the new therapy differ by no more than a clinically acceptable amount from those of the comparative therapy, whereas the goal of a noninferiority trial is to show that any difference in effectiveness between the new therapy and the control is not worse by a clinically meaningful amount.

 Phase III trials are frequently designed to include specified interim “looks” at the data by an independent committee composed of knowledgeable experts, often referred to as a Data and Safety Monitoring Board (DSMB).
 This committee assesses the available trial data to determine whether there is sufficient cause for stopping the trial early or modifying trial conduct.
-Reasons for early stopping include a clear indication that the treatment is superior, a low likelihood of achieving the specified treatment benefit, unacceptable adverse events, and patient ...
+Reasons for early stopping include a clear indication that the treatment is superior, a low likelihood of achieving the specified treatment benefit, unacceptable adverse events, and patient accrual that ...